BlueMicro233/BlueMicro233/README.md

 ### Hi there 👋

 I'm interested in PC Hardware, Computer Graphics and Source Engine.
+First year undergraduate student.

 Also doing some investigations on Continental philosophy and Psychoanalysis.